 Using contrasting colors or even whitespace combined with a still image from the video can make your thumbnail stand out at the first impression.

-Once you are finished with your image file, you can select one of the many file types to save your thumbnail.
+Once you finish your image, you can select one of the many image file types to save your thumbnail.

 No matter which “tricks” you choose to follow, remember that these four things will always ensure that your thumbnail will perform well: